silverjuke/silverjuke/docs/localization.md

 .mo files on save".

 Now you can begin with the translation: poEdit shows the original strings aleft and the translated strings (still German) aright.
-First select the original string "Cancel" and adapt the translated string in the text field abottom.

-For a first try, save your project now and start Silverjuke.
-In Silverjuke, open "Settings/Basic settings/Languages" where your new language should appear in the list.
-Select it and restart Silverjuke.
-Now, Silverjuke should come along in German, but the button "Cancel" should have the new translation in all dialogs now.
+For a first try, change some strings and save your project.
+Then make sure, the *.mo file is at the right place and start Silverjuke.
+In Silverjuke you may need to switch to the new language by entering the canonical name to "Advanved Settings/Languages"

 If all this works, you can translate all other strings.